Rushbycmd/text-adventure/README.md

 Who am I is a text adventure console app in the .net framework made by rushuby.
 I suck at coding.
 So it sucks a bit.
 It is funni tho.
 I will update it so there are many many many many many text adventures.

 If you want to help, contact me at Rushuby#9413

 If you need help with the code here is a tutorialhttps://www.youtube.com/watch?v=dQw4w9WgXcQ

+To play this just download Game LOL.rar and unzip it. and press whoami.exe

+If you don't want to risk your pc and run unknown exes then look at the source code at WHoAmI folder.

 ## Authors